The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Source: pixabay.com

 A national institute researcher found that once you reach the age of 73 to 73 for women, you are considered old.
-The United Nations has agreed that old age in a female should be 65+ years.
-However, the World Health Organization (WHO) set the age 55 as the beginning of older women’s old age.
+The United Nations has agreed that the old age of a female should be 65+ years.
+However, the World Health Organization (WHO) set the age of 55 as the beginning of older women’s old age.

 Nervous breakdown symptoms include insomnia or sleep problems, hallucinations, extreme mood swings, unexplained outbursts, anxiety with high blood pressure, dizziness, upset stomach, trembling, and tense muscles.
 Sometimes, depressive symptoms increase the feeling of hopelessness and thoughts of suicide or self-harm.
 It is significantly important to take a moment to acknowledge the symptoms and seek professional help immediately.